-Alexander Terry was a cattleman from the Burdekin district, who became interested in the western downs cattle country after a cattle tick plague decimated the family’s herd on the coast.
+Alexander Terry was a cattleman from the Burdekin district who became interested in the Western Downs cattle country after a cattle tick plague decimated the family’s herd on the coast.
 As a result, his family turned to sheep grazing in the Hughenden district.
-His son Cob, Simon’s father, was born in Hughenden and grew up on Dalmuir, south-west of Hughenden.
+His son Cob (Simon’s father), was born in Hughenden and grew up on Dalmuir, south-west of Hughenden.

-Cob’s early years during the Great Depression saw him become a “jack of all trades”.
+Cob’s early years during the Great Depression saw him become a ‘jack of all trades’.
 By 17, he had his own horse team and was contract fire ploughing.
-In the late 1930s, Cob (pictured here) and his father Alexander began stock dealing, buying and selling sheep and cattle.
-It was this change of direction that took Cob down the road where he met his future wife, Mary Brosnan (of Lucerne, a sheep station north of Richmond – also pictured here with Cob) and later purchased Robin Hood Station.
+In the late 1930s, Cob (pictured here) and his father Alexander began stock dealing – buying and selling sheep and cattle.
+It was this change of direction that took Cob down the road where he met his future wife, Mary Brosnan (of Lucerne, a sheep station north of Richmond – also pictured here with Cob), and later purchased Robin Hood Station.

 Robin Hood Station, supposedly named because it adjoined the Sherwood mining lease, was originally owned by the Clark family.
-James Clark, from Cornwall, England, immigrated to Australia and married Amelia Trigger from Townsville in 1866.
+James Clark, from Cornwall England, immigrated to Australia and married Amelia Trigger from Townsville in 1866.
 They owned a hotel and billiard room at Percyville, about 25km from the present homestead, until 1901 when it is believed they took up Robin Hood.

 That’s when the Clark family met the Terry family.
 Cob Terry was on a cattle buying trip in the Georgetown area when he met Teddie Clark.
 Teddie was interested in selling up and Cob asked for the first offer; it was accepted and the Terry family purchased Robin Hood Station in 1964.
 After having a succession of managers in place, Cob and Mary Terry moved permanently to Robin Hood Station in 1971, together with their seven children.
 Simon, the youngest of the Terry children, was just a small child when he arrived at Robin Hood.

 It wasn’t until the early 1990s, that Simon and two friends made the effort to take a small boat to the mouth of Cobbold Creek.
-They paddled up the creek and were amazed at what lay before them, the magnificent Cobbold Gorge.
+They paddled up the creek and were amazed at what lay before them – magnificent Cobbold Gorge.
 Simon quickly recognised the potential of such a unique geological treasure and together with his wife Gaye, decided to develop a tourism venture.
-At around 1994 they started to first run tours out of Georgetown, and then developed a camping area.
+Around 1994 they commenced running tours out of Georgetown and then developed a camping area.
 Accommodation units were acquired from the Sydney 2000 Olympics site and from the closure of the Kidston Gold Mine in 2002/03.

-© Cobbold Gorge 2020
+© Cobbold Gorge 2023